Ski Gear Review HEAD, DYNAFIT | Yui Ohno

 ●Review:

-These boots are lighter than most ski boots, helping you to conserve energy on long hikes, and with a 110 flex, they offer a solid feel when skiing.
-If you're looking for a lightweight TLT boot, I recommend trying them on first.
-I go up a half size and adjust the fit with the insole.
+These ski boots are lightweight, making them great for long hikes and helping to conserve energy.
+With a 110 flex, they also provide a solid skiing experience.
+If you're looking for lightweight TLT boots, I recommend trying these on.
+I personally go up half a size and adjust with insoles.

 Binding Review